Teton Dam: Deaths, damage, and property claims

-The flood waters traveled west along the route of the Henrys Fork of the Snake River, around both sides of the Menan Buttes, significantly damaging the community of Roberts.
+The flood waters traveled west along the route of the Henrys Fork of the Snake River, around both sides of the Menan Buttes, damaging the community of Roberts.
 The city of Idaho Falls, even further down on the flood plain, had time to prepare.
 At the older American Falls Dam downstream, engineers increased discharge by less than 5% before the flood arrived.
 That dam held and the flood was effectively over, but tens of thousands of acres of land near the river were stripped of fertile topsoil.

 The force of the failure destroyed the lower part of the Teton River, washing away riparian zones and reducing the canyon walls.
-This seriously damaged the stream's ecology and impacted the native Yellowstone cutthroat trout population.
+This damaged the stream's ecology and hurt the native Yellowstone cutthroat trout population.
 The force of the water and excessive sediment also damaged stream habitat in the Snake River and some tributaries, as far downstream as the Fort Hall bottoms.

-After the dam's collapse, debris clean-up began immediately and took the remainder of the summer.
+Debris clean-up began immediately and took the remainder of the summer.
 Rebuilding of damaged property continued for several years.
-Within a week after the disaster, President Gerald Ford requested a $200 million appropriation for initial payments for damages, without assigning responsibility for Teton Dam's failure.
+Within a week of the disaster, President Gerald Ford requested a $200 million appropriation for initial payments for damages, without assigning responsibility for Teton Dam's failure.

 The Bureau of Reclamation set up claims offices in Rexburg, Idaho Falls, and Blackfoot.
-By January 4, 1977, disaster victims filed over 4,800 claims totalling $194 million.
-By that date, the federal government paid 3,813 of those claims, $93.5 million.
-Originally scheduled to end in July 1978, the claims program continued into the 1980s.
-At the end of the claims program in January 1987, the federal government had paid 7,563 claims for a total amount of $322 million.
+By January 4, 1977, seven months after the disaster, victims had filed over 4,800 claims totaling $194 million and the federal government had paid 3,813 of those claims worth $93.5 million.
+The claims program was originally scheduled to end in July 1978, but continued until January 1987, when the federal government had paid 7,563 claims for a total amount of $322 million.

-No plans have been made for rebuilding the Teton Dam, but its reconstruction has been discussed over the years since its failure.
+No plans have been made for rebuilding the Teton Dam, but its reconstruction has been discussed over the years.

 Footage and interviews are featured in Catastrophe-No Safe Place (1980), hosted by Charles Bronson and Jill Ireland.